AlkaBhambhu/SQL_masterclass/README.md

 * Drop and create a temporary table
 * Performing multiple joins to the same tables with different joining conditions
 * Extracting Date from timestamp

+> All case study's requirements and resources are available [HERE](https://github.com/DataWithDanny/sql-masterclass)